FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Time Series/Introduccion series temporales.md

 <br>

-# Regression Problem vs Forcasting Time Series
+# Regression Problem vs   Time Series  Forecasting

 You probably have encountered regression problems where you must predict some continuous